lithops-cloud/lithopscloud/README.md

 ```

 # Need to add new unsupported sections to config file?
-## The framework is easily extendable with new configurations

 ## If the new configuration is provider uniqueue, e.g. [floating_ip.py](src/lithopscloud/modules/ray/floating_ip.py):